Sage-Bionetworks/schematic/docs/source/tutorials.rst

 .. note::

-    Whether you have submitted manifests before to your dataset OR are submitting a new manifest, we **strongly recommend** you to follow this workflow.
+    Whether you have submitted manifests before to your "Top Level Folder" (see important terminology) OR are submitting a new manifest, we **strongly recommend** you to follow this workflow.
     If you deviate from this workflow or upload files to Synapse directly without using schematic, you risk the errors outlined in the troubleshooting section of the documentation.

     Question: What if I've already gone through this workflow, can I download the manifest, modify it and upload it to Synapse without Schematic?

     Answer: Yes, but you risk running into errors when others use these commands.
+    Updates may have been made to the data model by the DCC and these changes won't be reflected unless you regenerate your manfiest.
     We strongly recommend not doing that.

 Prerequisites